Why I Need to Be Outside to Feel Normal

 I don’t need a reason.

-Sometimes all I need is to step outside and remember that life is bigger than my to-do list.
+Sometimes all I need is to step outside and remember that life is bigger than my to do list.

-This pull toward nature is tied closely to how I think about homesteading too — not as an aesthetic or a goalpost, but as a way of staying grounded in real things.
-Dirt.
-Weather.
-Seasons.
-Effort.
-Presence.
+This pull toward nature is also closely tied to how I think about homesteading and living simply.
+Not as some aesthetic lifestyle or distant goal, but as a way of staying connected to real things.

 Outside Is Where I Reset